GoogleCloudPlatform/backlogged-pinball-backend/codelab/index.md

-You will be given access to a laptop logged in to Google which will already have access to a Cloud Project with billing and Gemini CodeAssist available to use for this lab.
+You will be given access to a laptop logged in to Google which will already have access to a Cloud Project with billing and Gemini Code Assist available to use for this lab.
 Examine the project:

 1. Visit  [https://console.cloud.google.com](https://console.cloud.google.com/).
 The correct project should already have been selected.
 If not, select and open the project **Backlogged Demo n**, where **n** is the number matching the laptop you are using.
 2. Navigate to the **Cloud Run** page in the console.
 An easy way to do so is to enter Cloud Run or even just Run in the search bar, and then click the Cloud Run page: